 The second way to establish productivity baselines: measure activity levels.
 The great thing about this technique is that your employees’ roles have no impact on their activity levels, meaning you can compare virtually everyone.

 Perhaps one of your workers is 68% active, while another is 75%.
-It’s fairly clear who’s being more productive.
+Compare output with activity rates, and it should be fairly clear who’s being more productive.

 Furthermore, by creating an average activity level for the whole team, you can quickly see who’s performing the highest.
 You can also periodically measure this level to see if your team is becoming more productive over time.
 (If it’s not, ask yourself how you can better motivate or support your workers.)

 Wondering how to gauge activity levels in the first place?
 Hubstaff analyzes keystroke and mouse movements to provide activity levels for all of your employees.
 If you want a birds-eye view, these activity levels are color-coded: all you have to do is glance at your dashboard.